Research Participants

 The University of Kentucky went through a rigorous process to become accredited in human research protections.
 Achieving Full Accreditation by the Association for the Accreditation of Human Research Protection Programs Inc. (AAHRPP) demonstrates UK’s commitment to the highest ethical standards in conducting human research.
 Accreditation signals to research participants that UK puts safety (well-being) first and embraces standards that are higher than required by law.
 See UK's 2007 press release [PDF] announcing this momentous accomplishment.

-The researchers, ORI staff, IRB members, and administrators interviewed at the most recent AAHRPP site visit (February 2020), affirmed our efforts to conduct human research that is scientifically sound, regulatory compliant, and consistent with the highest ethical principles.
-In the February 2020 site visit report, the AAHRPP review team identified no findings requiring follow-up and identified two areas of distinction:
+The researchers, ORI staff, IRB members, and administrators interviewed at the most recent AAHRPP site visit (December 2024), affirmed our efforts to conduct human research that is scientifically sound, regulatory compliant, and consistent with the highest ethical principles.

 Furthermore, accreditation means: